kolesarm/RDHonest/cran-comments.md

 There were no ERRORs or WARNINGs.
 There was 1 NOTE:

 Maintainer: ‘Michal Kolesár <kolesarmi@googlemail.com>’

 New submission

-Possibly misspelled words in DESCRIPTION: covariates (16:33)
+Possibly misspelled words in DESCRIPTION:
+  Rothe (17:47)
+  covariates (18:42)

+Found the following (possibly) invalid DOIs:
+  DOI: 10.1257/aer.20160945.
+    From: man/RDHonestBME.Rd
+    Status: 404
+    Message: Not Found

-THe misspelled word is correct, it refers to independent variables (covariates) in a regression.
+The misspelled words are correct, "covariates" refers to independent variables in a regression.
+"Rothe" is a surname.

 ## Downstream dependencies
 There are currently no downstream dependencies for this package